With the 80th D-Day anniversary just around the corner and just the one

 hands with the ATAK specific set.
 This includes two resin mantlets, two

-pattern types for the turret (one course type and one matching the hull), with two
+pattern types for the turret (one course type and one matching the hull), two

-equivalent matching patterned escape hatches and resin vision ports.
+equivalent matching patterned escape hatches, and vision ports.
 I

 also tracked down a set of Friul metal tracks back when I purchased the